mgoldcoin/mgold/en/technical-details/creating-a-private-waves-blockchain-network.md

 ## Fourth Step

-* Run the genesis block generator using `sbt "test:runMain tools.GenesisBlockGenerator src/test/resources/genesis.example.conf"` Result will be like this:
+* Run the genesis block generator using `sbt "test:runMain tools.GenesisBlockGenerator src/test/resources/genesis.example.conf"` , Results will be like this:

 ```
 Addresses: